bearerlab/memri-ela-vs-std/01_preprocessing/README.md

 **Dependencies:** FSL (for .sh scripts) and R packages listed in /requirements/requirements.md.

 **Usage:**
-    1) Run in WSL terminal - `average.sh` (requires input images to be organized in subdirectories for averaging).
+    1) Run in WSL terminal - `fsl-average.sh` (requires input images to be organized in subdirectories for averaging).
     2) Run in WSL terminal - `jaccard_similarity.sh` (requires hard-coded directories and file names).
     3) Run in R/RStudio - `jaccard_similarity.R` (input is the output of (2)).
     4) Run in R/RStudio - `mutual_information.R` (must be placed inside directory with warped images).